vvjs22/9-2-front-end-portfolio-project/README.md

 There are no Jest tests for this parctice.
 To test each function, uncomment the designated lines in the `index.js` file.
-Then run:
+Then, from the root directory of your project, run:

 ```js

 node index.js

 ```

-in your terminal from the root directory of your project.

 ### Existing files